Schinzel/kotlin-multi-module-template-v3/doc/code_standards/code_standards_all.md

   - It forces an explanation of why, rather than what
 - One line of code = (roughly) one line of documentation
 - Document so that when you return to the documentation six months from now that you are happy with yourself
-- Documentation outside of the code should be to the point and maintainable
+- Documentation outside the code should be to the point and maintainable
 - We use US English